openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-uiAbility.md

 Implements sending of sequenceable data to the target ability when the CallerAbility invokes the target ability (CalleeAbility).

-## Caller.call
+### Caller.call

-call(method: string, data: rpc.Parcelable): Promise&lt;void&gt;;
+call(method: string, data: rpc.Parcelable): Promise&lt;void&gt;

 Sends sequenceable data to the target ability.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.AbilityCore